 G&E regularly serves as lead counsel in national securities class actions, working closely with public and private institutional investors across the globe as lead plaintiffs.
 G&E was the first law firm in the country to argue the provisions of the Private Securities Litigation Reform Act (“PSLRA”) allowing an institutional investor to be appointed as lead plaintiff in a securities class action.
 The opinion in Gluck, et al. v.
-CellStar, which appointed the State of Wisconsin Investment Board as lead plaintiff and G&E as lead counsel, is considered the landmark on the standards applicable to lead plaintiff/lead counsel practice under the PSLRA.
+CellStar, which appointed a large public pension fund as lead plaintiff and G&E as lead counsel, is considered the landmark on the standards applicable to lead plaintiff/lead counsel practice under the PSLRA.
 The case itself was extremely successful, resulting in a class recovery of approximately 56% of the class’ actual losses, which was, at the time, four times the historical average gross recovery for securities fraud litigation.

 Since that time, the Firm has represented institutional investors in over one hundred cases and has recovered more than $12.5 billion for shareholders over last seven years.

 G&E is the leading U.S. firm in representing investors in non-U.S. jurisdictions, as evidenced by a comprehensive understanding of the legal principles, laws, and regulations applicable to shareholder litigation in key foreign jurisdictions.
 Many of the Firm’s competitors often request to partner with G&E when seeking foreign remedies for their institutional investor clients because G&E has developed strategic partnerships with specific international law firms and experts.